attack68/rateslib/docs/source/i_get_started.rst

 *Instruments* and their relevant *prices*.
-Multiple algorithms (*gradient descent, Gauss-Newton, Levenberg-Marquardt*) and stopping criteria can be used within the optimization routine to simultaneously solve multiple *Curve* parameter.
+Multiple algorithms (*gradient descent, Gauss-Newton, Levenberg-Marquardt*) and stopping criteria can be used within the optimization routine to simultaneously solve multiple *Curve* parameters.

 The *Solver* can even construct dependency chains, like sequentially building curves with dependencies to other desks on an investment bank trading floor, and internally manage all of